What is the process to adopt?

-Adoption fees are based on the age of the dog, not monetary investment in the care.
-It ranges from $400 to $150 on purebreds.
-It goes down as they get older.
+Adoption fees are based strictly on the age of the dog, not monetary investment in their care.
+It ranges from $500 to $150 for purebreds.
+Price goes down as age increases.
 The adoption fee is noted on the dog's online profile.
-Mixes are $175-150
+Mixes are $200-$150

 *Note that adoption fees are NOT tax deductible or negotiable.

-|Q: How does it work when I live in a different state than the dog I am interested in?||A: 75% of our adoptions are out of state adoptions.
-We however only serve the states of Nebraska, Colorado, Iowa, Kansas, Missouri, North/South Dakota, Wyoming, Minnesota, Utah, Montana, Idaho, and NW Arkansas.
+75% of our adoptions are out of state adoptions within our serving states.
+We only serve the states of Nebraska, Colorado, Iowa, Kansas, Missouri, North/South Dakota, Wyoming, Minnesota, Utah, Montana, Idaho, and NW Arkansas.
 MABTR has a transport program that allows us to get a dog as close as possible to their forever home.
 Driving on the part of the adopter will be required depending on where you are located and where the dog is fostered.
 There is a $25 transport fee added on top of the adoption fee in these cases.

 We do not adopt outside of our area, NO EXCEPTIONS even if you are willing to drive.

 MABTR is a 501c3 organization.
 All donations of any size are tax deductible.
 This includes miles driven during transporting, items (used or new) donated to be used in foster care (harness, leash, towels, medication, etc) or for raffle/auction items, and monetary donations of any amount.
 MABTR TAX ID NUMBER: 27-0132384

 What is NOT tax deductible are listed below.
 Simple rule of thumb is if you are getting something in return it is not tax deductible.